ngrok/ngrok-operator/README.md

 ```

 ## Using the Examples
 Several examples are provided in the [`examples` folder](./examples).
-To use a given example, make a copy of the given `EXAMPLE*config.yaml` in the same directory, like this:
+To use an example, make a copy of the included `EXAMPLE*config.yaml` in the same directory, like this:
 - `cp examples/hello-world-ingress/EXAMPLE-config.yaml examples/hello-world-ingress/config.yaml`
 - `cp examples/ingress-class/EXAMPLE-config-different.yaml examples/ingress-class/config-different.yaml`